bkavlak/rumi-verse-builder/src/content/blog/praxis/electronic-acoustic-fusion.md

 ## The Future Sound

 We're entering an era where the distinction between electronic and acoustic becomes meaningless.
-The question isn't which is better – it's how they can serve the music together.
+The question isn't which is better – it's how they can serve the praxis together.

 My advice to emerging composers: Don't choose sides.
 Use everything.
 The cello's warm resonance, the synthesizer's impossible sounds, the smartphone's glitchy artifacts – they're all colors on your palette.

-Music has always been about expressing what can't be said.
+Praxis has always been about expressing what can't be said.
 Sometimes that requires the intimacy of a whispered vocal, sometimes the power of a wall of synthesizers.
 Often, it requires both.

 *Currently working on a new piece combining live orchestra with generative AI composition.
 The machines write the harmonies, the humans provide the soul.*